meniku/NPBehave/README.md

 - `Condition(Func<bool> condition, Stops stopsOnChange, float checkInterval, float randomVariance, Node decoratee)`: execute `decoratee` node if the given condition returns true.
 Re-Evaluate the condition at the given `checkInterval` and `randomVariance` and stop running nodes based on the [`stopsOnChange` stops rules](#Stops-Rules).

 #### Cooldown
-- Cooldown(float cooldownTime, Node decoratee)
+- `Cooldown(float cooldownTime, Node decoratee)`: Run `decoratee` immediately, but only if last execution wasn't at least past `cooldownTime`
-- Cooldown(float cooldownTime, float randomVariation, Node decoratee)
+- `Cooldown(float cooldownTime, float randomVariation, Node decoratee)`: Run `decoratee` immediately, but only if last execution wasn't at least past `cooldownTime` with `randomVariation``
-- Cooldown(float cooldownTime, bool startAfterDecoratee, bool resetOnFailiure, Node decoratee)
+- `Cooldown(float cooldownTime, bool startAfterDecoratee, bool resetOnFailiure, Node decoratee)`: Run `decoratee` immediately, but only if last execution wasn't at least past `cooldownTime` with `randomVariation`.
+When `resetOnFailure` is true, the cooldown will be reset if the decorated node fails
-- Cooldown(float cooldownTime, float randomVariation, bool startAfterDecoratee, bool resetOnFailiure, Node decoratee)
+- `Cooldown(float cooldownTime, float randomVariation, bool startAfterDecoratee, bool resetOnFailiure, Node decoratee)` Run `decoratee` immediately, but only if last execution wasn't at least past `cooldownTime` with `randomVariation`.
+When `startAfterDecoratee` is true, the cooldown timer will be started after the decoratee finishes instead of when it starts.
+When `resetOnFailure` is true, the cooldown will be reset if the decorated node fails

 #### Failer
-- Failer(Node decoratee)
+- `Failer(Node decoratee)`: always fail, regardless of wether the `decoratee` fails or not

 #### Inverter
-- Inverter(Node decoratee)
+- `Inverter(Node decoratee)`: if `decoratee` suceeds, the Inverter fails and if the `decoratee` fails, the Inverter suceeds.

 #### Observer
-- Observer(Action onStart, Action<bool> onStop, Node decoratee)
+- `Observer(Action onStart, Action<bool> onStop, Node decoratee)`: runs the given `onStop` lambda once the `decoratee` finishes, passing the result as parameter.

 #### Random
-- Random(float probability, Node decoratee)
+- `Random(float probability, Node decoratee)`: runs the `decoratee` with the given `probability` chance between 0 and 1.

 #### Repeater
 - Repeater(Node decoratee)